Information and support for specific student groups

 We've made a commitment to support both potential and current GTRSB students to ARU by signing the GTRSB into Higher Education Pledge.

-For more information about the work we're undertaking to support you, visit our Gypsies, Travellers, Roma, Showmen and Boaters into Higher Education Pledge page.
+For more information about the work we're doing to support you, visit our Gypsies, Travellers, Roma, Showmen and Boaters into Higher Education Pledge page.

-You're also welcome to join ARU’s LGBTQ+ Research Group, where staff and students come together to research LGBTQ+ issues and investigate ways to improve queer people’s lives.
+You're also welcome to join ARU’s LGBTQ+ Research Group, where staff and students come together to research LGBTQ+ issues and look at ways to improve queer people’s lives.

 Read more about support for LGBTQ+ students and some of the research and events taking place at ARU.

-• your Personal Development Tutor who you can talk to about any aspect of your studies
+• your Personal Development Tutor will help you with questions about your studies

-• the Student Advice Service which can discuss the best options for you, including any break you might need to take from study or assessments
+• the Student Advice Service will discuss your options with you, including any break you might need to take from study or assessments

-• the Money Advice Service who can offer advice about managing your money and any benefits you may be entitled to
+• the Money Advice Service offer help with managing your money and any benefits you might be eligible for

-• a range of health and wellbeing services.
+• you'll find comfort in a range of health and wellbeing services.

 We also run the ARU Breastfeeding Support Hub, which offers professional support around breastfeeding and lactation as well as practical, social and emotional support for families.
 You are welcome to breastfeed in any space on campus.

 We know that studying alongside being a parent can feel like you're taking on a lot.
-But you're not alone, and there's plenty of help and support on offer at ARU.
+But you're not alone, and there's plenty of help and support at ARU.
 This includes:

-You may also be entitled to extra financial support, such as benefits, tax credits or help with childcare costs.
+You might be eligible for extra financial support, such as benefits, tax credits or help with childcare costs.
 Our student finance pages for undergraduates and postgraduates have more information, or you can speak to our Money Advice Service for free, confidential advice.

 "A carer is anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support.”
 (Carers Trust)

-Whether you join ARU as a carer or unexpectedly become a carer while studying with us, we're here to offer you the support you need.
+Whether you join ARU as a carer or unexpectedly become a carer while studying with us, you'll get the support you need.

 This includes:

-• your Personal Development Tutor who you can talk to about any aspect of your course or concerns that may affect your studies
+• your Personal Development Tutor who you can talk to about any aspect of your course or concerns that could affect your studies

 • a range of range of health and wellbeing services